Driving on Dominica

 Because of the potholes, bumps, deep cracks and other crumblings, most everyone swerves, dodges and darts between them as is appropriate for avoidance.
 This means that at any given location the entire road, side to side, is utilized in either direction.
 Potholes range in depth from 1-8 inches or more and a few inches to a few feet in width.

-The exception to the above description is the newly repaved (2011) west coast "main road" between Portsmouth and Roseau.
-The surface repair of this road seriously improved the journey between these two points.
+There are exceptions to the above description including the repaved west coast "main road" between Portsmouth and Roseau.
+As well, the road from the airport at Melville Hall to Roseau has been repaved and widened in some spots making the journey much easier.
 HOWEVER, high caution is still advised as newly formed potholes due to heavy rain and excessively loaded trucks can cause deterioration of the road surface anytime at any location.
 As well, the noticeably smoother surface has also enthused many drivers to drive much faster than they safely should.

-The exception to the above description is the newly repaved (2011) west coast "main road" between Portsmouth and Roseau.
-The surface repair of this road seriously improved the journey between these two points.
+There are exceptions to the above description including the repaved west coast "main road" between Portsmouth and Roseau.
+As well, the road from the airport at Melville Hall to Roseau has been repaved and widened in some spots making the journey much easier.
 HOWEVER, high caution is still advised as newly formed potholes due to heavy rain and excessively loaded trucks can cause deterioration of the road surface anytime at any location.
 As well, the noticeably smoother surface has also enthused many drivers to drive much faster than they safely should.

-There are NO lines painted down the center or edges of the road, (the exception being now the newly repaved "main road" between Portsmouth and Roseau... however these lines could be fading fast).
+There are "some" lines painted down the center or edges of the road, (the exception being now the newly repaved "main road" between Portsmouth and Roseau... however these lines often fade away fast.
 And, there are mostly no street lights along roads, making night driving a very dark experience.

-There are NO lines painted down the center or edges of the road, (the exception being now the newly repaved "main road" between Portsmouth and Roseau... however these lines could be fading fast).
+There are "some" lines painted down the center or edges of the road, (the exception being now the newly repaved "main road" between Portsmouth and Roseau... however these lines often fade away fast.
 And, there are mostly no street lights along roads, making night driving a very dark experience.

 Speed limits vary and are generally not posted, though occasionally one might be found that states 40 kilometers per hour.
 Basically, the speed limit is however fast or slow one chooses to drive.
 Several drivers on the island, including bus-transport drivers, drive recklessly fast and show no fear of passing on curves or at the crest of hills.
 When overtaking, vehicles will pull to within a few feet behind the car to be passed before going around.
 Fortunately, most honk a warning before and or as they make the attempt.